kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 8 - Cosmopolitanism from the East
+## Week 8 - Cosmopolitanism from the East {#cosmo}

 ### Preparation

+- Write your [Essay Outline](#outline) and come to see me about it in office hours any time from this week to Week 11.
-- You should have completed the majority of your research for the long essay, have a clear idea of what you want to argue, or in some cases, have abandoned one earlier approach and pivoted to a related topic.
+- You should have completed the bulk of your research for the long essay, have a clear idea of what you want to argue, or in some cases, have abandoned one earlier approach and pivoted to a related topic.
 After this week, I don't suggest changing topic in any radical way but at most shift your perspective, argument, or introduce a comparative element if you struggling with your existing argument.
-- Why not finish off the last blog entries this week and next to leave the remaining weeks for your long essay work.
+- I encourage you to start drafting your essay if you haven't already done so.
+- Consider wrapping up your blog entries!

 ### Required Reading (~80)

-* Yan, Xishan. *How to Prevent Warfare and Establish Foundation of World Unity*, pamphlet, pp1-41
+* Yan, Xishan. *How to Prevent Warfare and Establish Foundation of World Unity*, pamphlet, pp1-41 (Teams)
-	- on Teams
 * Yu-Wei, K’ang, and Laurence G. Thompson. *Ta t’ung Shu: The One-World Philosophy of K’ang Yu-Wei*.
 Reprint.
 Routledge, 2007.
 Ch 2-3, pp26-57, Pt II Ch 1 pp79-104.
-(P)
+(P) [Ebook](https://library.st-andrews.ac.uk/record=b3109399~S5)
 * Stalker, Nancy K. *Prophet Motive: Deguchi Onisaburō, Oomoto, and the Rise of New Religions in Imperial Japan*.
 University of Hawaii Press, 2008.
 Ch 5 Paradoxical Internationalism?
-Oomoto in the World, pp142-169 (P)
+Oomoto in the World, pp142-169 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064587~S5)

 ### Elective Reading

 **A) Kang Youwei**

 * Jianhua, Chen.
 “World Revolution Knocking at the Heavenly Gate: Kang Youwei and His Use of Geming in 1898.” *Journal of Modern Chinese History* 5, no. 1 (2011): 89–108.
+[DOI](https://doi.org/10.1080/17535654.2011.574435)
 * Yu-Wei, K’ang, and Laurence G. Thompson. *Ta t’ung Shu: The One-World Philosophy of K’ang Yu-Wei*.
 Reprint.
 Routledge, 2007.
-Ch 1, Pt III pp134-196 (P)
+Ch 1, Pt III pp134-196 (P)  [Ebook](https://library.st-andrews.ac.uk/record=b3109399~S5)
 * Wang, Ban, ed. *Chinese Visions of World Order: Tianxia, Culture, and World Politics*.
 2 edition.
 Durham ; London: Duke University Press Books, 2017.
-Ch 4 The Moral Vision in Kang Youwei's Book of the Great Community pp87-105
+Ch 4 The Moral Vision in Kang Youwei's Book of the Great Community pp87-105 [Ebook](https://library.st-andrews.ac.uk/record=b2899486~S5)

 **B) Deguchi Onisaburō**

 * Stalker, Nancy K. *Prophet Motive: Deguchi Onisaburō, Oomoto, and the Rise of New Religions in Imperial Japan*.
 University of Hawaii Press, 2008.
 Ch 2-4, 6.
-(P)
+(P) [Ebook](https://library.st-andrews.ac.uk/record=b3064587~S5)
 * Garon, Sheldon M. *Molding Japanese Minds: The State in Everyday Life*.
 Princeton, N.J.: Princeton University Press, 1997.
-Ch 2 Defining Orthodoxy and Heterodoxy pp60-87
+Ch 2 Defining Orthodoxy and Heterodoxy pp60-87 [Ebook](https://library.st-andrews.ac.uk/record=b3220613~S5)

 **C) Imperial Internationalism**

 * Abel, Jessamyn R. *The International Minimum: Creativity and Contradiction in Japan’s Global Engagement, 1933-1964*.
 University of Hawaiʻi Press, 2015.
-Introduction, Ch 3 Cultural Diplomacy for Peace and War, pp81-107 (P)
+Introduction, Ch 3 Cultural Diplomacy for Peace and War, pp81-107 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3173163~S5)
 * Akami, Tomoko. *Internationalizing the Pacific: The United States, Japan and the Institute of Pacific Relations, 1919-1945*.
 Routledge, 2003.
-Introduction pp1-16, Ch 8 The IPR and the Sino-Japanese War, 1936-9,  pp200-239 (P)
+Introduction pp1-16, Ch 8 The IPR and the Sino-Japanese War, 1936-9,  pp200-239 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3108645~S5)
 * Lincicome, Mark. *Imperial Subjects as Global Citizens: Nationalism, Internationalism, and Education in Japan*.
 Lexington Books, 2009.
-Ch 3-4 (P)
+Ch 3-4 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3157751~S5)
-	- C19: no library scan

 **D) Esperanto**

 * "A Language for Asia?
 Transnational Encounters in the Japanese Esperanto Movement, 1906–28"  in Iacobelli, Pedro, and Danton Leary, eds. *Transnational Japan as History: Empire, Migration, and Social Movements*.
 1st ed.
 2015 edition.
 Houndmills, Basingstoke, Hampshire ; New York, NY: AIAA, 2015. pp167-185.
+[Ebook](https://library.st-andrews.ac.uk/record=b2474572~S5)
 * Chan, Gerald.
 “China and the Esperanto Movement.” *The Australian Journal of Chinese Affairs*, no. 15 (1986): 1–18.
+[Jstor](https://www.jstor.org/stable/2158870)
 * Konishi, Sho.
 “Translingual World Order: Language without Culture in Post-Russo-Japanese War Japan.” *The Journal of Asian Studies* 72, no. 1 (February 2013): 91–114.
+[Ebook](https://www.jstor.org/stable/23357508)
 * Boli, John, George M Thomas, and Young S. Kim, eds.
 “Constructing a Global Identity: The Role of Esperanto.”
 In *Constructing World Culture International Nongovernmental Organizations Since 1875*.
 Stanford, Calif.: Stanford University Press, 1999.
+(In Library)

 **E) Li Yujie and Zhang Tianran**

 * David Ownby, Vincent Goossaert, and Ji Zhe eds. *Making Saints in Modern China* (2017).
 Introduction p1-20; Ch 7 Sainthood, Science, and Politics: The Life of Li Yujie, Founder of the Tiandijiao by David Ownby pp241-271; Ch 6 Yiguandao’s Patriarch Zhang Tianran by Sébastien Billioud pp210-240.
+[Ebook](https://library.st-andrews.ac.uk/record=b2443148~S5)

 ### General Further Reading